-6. A representation should be submitted in writing (or other permanent form) within 40 working days of either:

-- the day the individual actually received a response from us; or - the end of the period within which we should have replied to a request; or - the date by which any other action should have been taken by us.
+- 6. A representation should be submitted in writing (or other permanent form) within 40 working days of either: - (a) The day the individual actually received a response from us or, - (b) The end of the period within which we should have replied to a request or, - (c) The date by which any other action should have been taken by us. - 7.
+We have no discretion to consider representations received beyond this timescale.
+Applicants must ensure therefore that any representations are made within 40 working days of the event described in paragraph six.